caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 GOAL: A simple web application that lets us curate a list of recipes.

-# Part 1: What are the parts of our application?
+# Part 1.1: What are the parts of our application?

 1. A web service for managing the recipe collection
 2. A way to browse recipes by name
 3. A page to display a recipe
 4. A web form for adding or edit our recipes

-# Part 1: What is a recipe?
+# Part 1.1: What is a recipe?

 - A "key", the unique identifier of a recipe
 - A name
 - A list of ingredients and measures (CSV data)
 - A procedure describing the preparation process (text)

-# Part 1: Strategy.
+# Part 1.1: Strategy.

 1. Setting up our web service
-2. Mock up using HTML
+2. Sketch your app using HTML
 3. Wire up and test

-# Part 2: Setting up our web service
+# Part 1.2: Setting up our web service

-1. create our recipes.ds collection
+1. create our `recipes.ds` collection
-2. load sample data into our recipes.ds collection
+2. load sample data into our `recipes.ds` collection
 3. Configure and run our collection as a web service

-# Part 2: creating our collection
+# Part 1.2: creating our collection

 We use the `dataset` command line program to initialize a dataset collection.